-While you can’t change everything about your property to help the valuation, here’s 4 things you can do to help improve the valuation outcome.
+While you can’t change everything about your property to help the valuation, here are 4 things you can do to help improve the valuation outcome.

 Do a full house clean from top to bottom.
 Of course, a bit of dust is not going to change a valuation completely, but cleaning adds to the overall presentation and look of the home.
 While you’re at it, consider a bit of decluttering to help give the impression of more space.